devcontainers-contrib/nanolayer/README.md

         "version": {
             "type": "string",
             "default": "latest",
-            "description": "Select the version of act to install."
+            "description": "Select the version of act to install2."
         }
     },